 Sumner Park (small oval/soccer pitch)

 Merri Creek Reserve

-Within the built-up area of East Brunswick, public open
+Within the built-up area of East Brunswick, public open space includes:

 Fleming Park + Brunswick Bowling Club